thcipriani/blog_src/_posts/2013-09-12-important-lines-in-my-tmux.md

 split.
 Bringing that functionality to Tmux is very powerful and super easy.
 This line will let you hit `Meta` `|` to maximize a single pane and then hit `Meta` `|` again to bring it back to the original split.

+Warning: this is a tip that will only work with tmux 1.8+ (check your version via `tmux -V`)

 {% highlight bash %}
 bind-key | resize-pane -Z \; display-message "Zoom zoom zoom"